Wood Portrait bust

 At his death in 1945, the New York Times published the statement that Dr. Connick was “considered the world’s greatest contemporary craftsman in stained glass.”
 (The New York Times, Saturday, December 29, 1945, p.
 13.)

-The year before his death, the bust was chosen to represent Boston in an exhibition at the Museum of Modern Art in New York City.
-The sculptor hand-carried the bust to and from the city where it was on display in the show entitled Painting and Sculpture from 16 American Cities which ran from Dec.
+The bust was chosen to represent Boston in an exhibition at the Museum of Modern Art in New York City.
+The sculptor hand-carried the bust to and from the city where it was on display in the show entitled Painting and Sculpture from 16 American Cities, which ran from Dec.
 11, 1933 to Jan.7, 1934.
-The loan card at the museum reveals that it was “Obtained thru Mr. Pepper and Mr. Spaulding.”
-Mr. Charles H. Pepper was a Director at the Concord Art Association with Frederick Allen.
-John T. Spaulding was one of two brothers with a huge and important art collection, some of which was donated to the Museum of Fine Arts.
-Who the owner was at the time is unknown, but with the name of Spaulding behind the loan as facilitator, it points out the importance of this work of art.
+The loan card at MOMA reveals that it was “Obtained thru Mr. Pepper and Mr. Spaulding.”
+Mr. Charles H. Pepper was a Director at the Concord Art Association with Frederick Allen and Exhibitions Director of the BAC from 1917-1928.
+Pepper had invited his friend John T. Spaulding, one of two brothers with a huge and important art collection, to join him in producing exhibitions at the BAC.
+Thousands of Spauldings Japanese prints had been donated to the Museum of Fine Arts in 1921 so, with the name of Spaulding as facilitator behind the loan of the Connick bust, it points out the importance of this work of art. (see more about Pepper and Spaulding at the BAC in Art of Collecting by Fredeic A. Sharf, pp 36-39

-Charles Connick was active in the Boston Art Club where Frederick Allen exhibited his bust in 1944.
-That show that prompted Vesper George to write the glowing letter above.
-The association between Connick and Allen had most likely begun when Allen came to him about creating a stained glass window for his Italianate Studio on Tavern Road, They were both artists and craftsmen so surely there was mutual appreciation.
-It was decided that to pay for the window, Fred would sculpt Charles’ portrait.
+Charles Connick was active in the Boston Art Club where Frederick Allen exhibited this bust.
+The show prompted Vesper George to write the glowing letter above.
+Connick and Allen most likely came to know each other through the Architect Ralph Adams Cram.
+Connick and Cram had know each other since 1902 and Cram had called on Allen to do sculptural work for Wheaton College and Church of the Advent, Boston.
+Allen came to Connick about creating a stained glass window for his Italianate Studio on Tavern Road.
+In exchange, Fred would sculpt Charles’ portrait.

 He chose wood.
 Like stone, wood carving is a reductive art and challenging to do well.
-Whatever is removed from the whole cannot be put back.
-The natural form and grain must be considered in the design and whether the lines of the piece of wood chosen can contribute to the design, or whether another solution must be found.
+Whatever is removed from the whole cannot be replaced.
+The natural form and grain must be considered in the design and whether the lines of the piece of wood chosen can contribute to the design.
 Allen taught wood carving in his course work at the Museum School and some naturally took to it.
 One student in particular is Merrilyn Delano Marsh who has done uniquely creative and interesting work, some of it polychromed.
 She related a time when her class went to the beach and chose pieces of wood to carve.
 That was the beginning of a love affair between her and that beautiful responsive medium.
 Merrilyn Delano Marsh: A Retrospective (ISBN: 978-0-692-24893-5) One section is devoted to her wood sculptures.
-Merrilyn pointed out how a branch or burl or bump in the wood can become part of the design.
+Merrilyn pointed out how a branch or burl or bump in the wood inspires the sculptor to design creatively.

 In his teaching, Mr. Allen felt that it was advantageous to leave all surfaces rough and loose at first.
 By so doing, new possibilities in the composition may be suggested.
 “Happy accidents can frequently be developed to great advantage,” he said.
 (Betty Smith) Wood can be rasped, polished and carved out with shaped tools to create smooth and rough surfaces “or a combination to give richness.”
 (Smith) “The accenting of planes upon the surface not only gives strength to the modeling, but added vitality to the piece in changing lights.”
 (Smith)